Sheriff's deputy in Georgia placed on leave after video shows him 'using physical force on a man' - KESQ

 CNN reached out to the sheriff’s office for more details but has not heard back.
 Clayton County is a suburban county located just south of the city of Atlanta.

-Jail records show Walker has been charged with two counts of battery and two counts of obstructing or hindering law enforcement officers.
-There is no bond listed on the jail records and Butterfield said that if bond was set, the jail has not received any of the paperwork.

-Speaking at a news conference Saturday night outside the Clayton County jail, attorney Shean Williams said that Walker, his girlfriend and one of his children had returned a rental car and were being driven home by a ride-share vehicle.
-The car was pulled over, according to Williams, for what was described as a tail light violation.
+Speaking at a news conference Saturday night outside the Clayton County jail, attorney Shean Williams said the incident occurred after Walker, his girlfriend and one of his children had returned a rental car.

+They approached a rideshare vehicle and negotiated a ride home at an agreed-upon rate with the driver, who was off-duty at the time, Williams told CNN.

+The car was then pulled over for what was described as a tail-light violation, according to Williams.

-Williams said that deputies demanded that Walker show his ID but he did not have it with him, and the deputies became upset when he asked why they needed it.
-Walker told the deputies he didn’t do anything wrong before they told him to exit the car, according to Williams.
+Williams said that deputies demanded that Walker show his ID, but he did not have it with him.
+The deputies became upset when he asked why they needed the ID, the attorney said.
+Walker told the deputies he didn’t do anything wrong before they told him to exit the car, according to Williams, leading to the officers’ use of force.

+Some of the social media posts claim the incident involved a passenger in a Lyft vehicle, but the ride-hailing company said that was incorrect.

+“We’ve been made aware of a disturbing incident in Georgia,” Lyft said on Twitter.
+“While we confirmed this did not happen during a Lyft ride, we unequivocally stand against racism and unnecessary use of force.”

 The Georgia NAACP told CNN in an email that they are “calling for the resignation of Sheriff Victor Hill, the termination of the two officers involved, and all charges to be dropped by the Clayton County District Attorney, Tasha Mosley.”